52North/WeatherRoutingTool/docs/source/algorithms/genetic.rst

        A. if True — refuse both offsprings, and return the parents
        B. if False — return offsprings

-   The following crossover types are implementations of the same:
+   The following crossover types are implementations of ``OffspringRejectionCrossover``.
+For every crossover scenario, the algorithm chooses on a random basis which of the two approaches is executed.

    *Single Point Crossover*